appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 Dropdown widgets can be used to capture from a fixed set of options inside a form such as gender, role, and status.

 :::info
 Some forms need to be pre-filled data from a table or API.
-We can bind the data to the default text property to enable this
+You can bind the data to the default text property to enable this
 :::

 ```